 Drought and a Prayer for Mercy

-1The word of the Lord that came to Jeremiah concerning the drought:
+1That which came as the word of the Lord to Jeremiah in regard to the drought:

 And her gates languish;

 3Their nobles have sent their servants for water;

 They have come to the cisterns and found no water.

 They have been put to shame and humiliated,

 For there has been no rain on the land;

 5For even the doe in the field has given birth only to abandon her young,